jcs/halfmoon/README.md

 			CustomLog logs/example_access combined

-			# halfmoon will log a few lines for each request with some
+			# halfmoon will log a few lines for each request (or one
+			# line, or nothing - see config/boot.php) with some
 			# useful information about routing, timing, etc., but
 			# because of a php/apache bug that prevents stderr output
 			# from going into the proper log file for virtual hosts,